mysociety/theyworkforyou/README.md

 You will need the latest versions of VirtualBox and Vagrant, then:

-* Stick an entry in your `hosts` file to point `twfy.mysociety` at `192.168.88.10` (Apache doesn't like IP addresses).
 * Run `vagrant up`.
 * Go make a cup of tea.
 It may take a while whilst Vagrant and Puppet do their thing.
-* Point your web browser at `http://twfy.mysociety` and marvel at modern technology.
+* Point your web browser at `http://10.11.12.13` and marvel at modern technology.

 #### Compiling Static Assets